 How Mini Sleeve Works

-Similar to a reinforced gastric sleeve, using single or multiple incision(s), a moderate portion of the stomach is cut and removed laparoscopically under anesthesia.
+Like a reinforced gastric sleeve, a moderate portion of the stomach is cut and removed laparoscopically in a mini-sleeve.
 The remaining stomach is then stapled and sutured to create a smaller pouch to decrease appetite and suppress hunger.

 How Gastric Sleeve Works